 - Power is generated onsite by photovoltaic solar panels and wind, propane is typically used for cooking, and in colder climates water heating.

 - Rainwater is collected, stored in large plastic cisterns and filtered for residential use; waste water is treated on site and used for growing food.

 - The south-facing wall is all windows and acts as a heat collector and greenhouse where food is produced all year.

-That's all great stuff, and it seems to work fine in New Mexico.
-So, time to take the show on the road - right?
-This is where it can get a little touchy.
-If it's as good as they say then it should stand up to scrutiny, but pointing out flaws in either the design or the doctrine tends to offend Earthship enthusiasts, or 'green disciples' as Reynolds calls them.
+That's all great stuff and it seems to work fine in New Mexico, but now they want to take the show on the road, and this is where it can get a little touchy.
+If it's as good as they say and suitable for all climates, then it should stand up to scrutiny one would think.
+But, pointing out flaws in either the design tends to offend Earthship enthusiasts, or 'green disciples' as Reynolds calls them.